datacarpentry/wrangling-genomics/setup.md

 Most of the genomics lessons from data carpentry currently use amazon cloud.

-We don't currently know if we'll keel using amazon cloud or not.
+We don't currently know if we'll keep using amazon cloud or not.

 ## Required software